-- 1. In situations where the Pastor is new to ministry, the Pastor will seek a mentor through area conference, who will be able to offer guidance and additional support, as appropriate. - 2.
-The mentoring relationship will include developing concrete plans for meeting the objectives of the job description, sharing these plans with the Personnel Committee, receiving feedback on plans, and evaluating plans following their execution.
+- 1. In situations where a member of the Pastoral Team is new to ministry, the Lead Pastor will enter into a more intentional mentoring role with this Associate Pastor, offering monthly meetings and other additional support, as appropriate. - 2.
+Mentoring meetings will include developing concrete plans for meeting the objectives of the job description, sharing these plans with the Lead Pastor (and if appropriate, with the lay leaders associated with the new Pastor's job description), receiving feedback on plans, and evaluating plans following their execution.